 - In genius hour, models (examples of what students can do/build/design/create) and connectivity (working with different people for different reasons) become paramount.
 Without them, this open approach to learning can do more harm than good.

-- Teacher role and planning has “new rules” in genius hour; teachers must adjust their planning–and role–accordingly
+- Teacher role and planning has ‘new rules’ in genius hour; teachers must adjust their planning–and role in the learning process–accordingly

 - Grading requires rethinking, and parents and students must understand the idea and purpose and expectations of this new idea.